jbcodeforce/jbcodeforce.github.io/docs/techno/apicurio.md

 * Operator-based installation of Apicurio Registry on OpenShift
 * Use the concept of artifact group to collect schema and APIs logically related.
 * Support search for artifacts by label, name, group, and description

+When using Kafka as persistence, special Kafka topic `<kafkastore.topic>` (default `_schemas`), with a single partition, is used as a highly available write ahead log.
+All schemas, subject/version and ID metadata, and compatibility settings are appended as messages to this log.
+A Schema Registry instance therefore both produces and consumes messages under the `_schemas` topic.
+It produces messages to the log when, for example, new schemas are registered under a subject, or when updates to compatibility settings are registered.
+Schema Registry consumes from the `_schemas` log in a background thread, and updates its local caches on consumption of each new `_schemas` message to reflect the newly added schema or compatibility setting.
+Updating local state from the Kafka log in this manner ensures durability, ordering, and easy recoverability.

 ## Apicurio Studio